ericincloud/2-Branch-CI-CD/README.md

 # Multi-Branch-CI-CD
-#### Multi-Branch CI/CD (2 Branches, 2 Pipelines) allow developers to efficiently refine and test applications before deployment to live servers.

-#### By leveraging AWS CodeDeploy, CodePipeline, and GitHub repositories - developers can seamlessly integrate and deliver their code through Continuous Integration and Continuous Delivery (CI/CD) pipelines.
-Developers iteratively build and test applications in the Development branch.
+#### Multi-Branch CI/CD (2 Branches, 2 Pipelines) allows developers to efficiently refine and test applications before deployment to live servers.
+By leveraging AWS CodeDeploy, CodePipeline, and GitHub repositories, developers can seamlessly integrate and deliver their code through Continuous Integration and Continuous Delivery (CI/CD) pipelines.

-#### When satisified, updates from the development branch are merged to the production branch - automatically triggering the production pipeline and deploying the finished application for real-world usage.
-This streamlined process ensures robust testing and validation before an application reaches production, increasing reliability and stability.
+#### In the development branch, developers iteratively build and test applications, ensuring that every change is thoroughly vetted.
+Once the updates in the development branch meet the required standards, they are merged into the production branch.
+This merge automatically triggers the production pipeline, deploying the finished application for real-world usage.
+This streamlined process ensures rigorous testing and validation before an application reaches production, thereby increasing reliability and stability.

 ## Architectural Diagram